 Having a growth mindset and learning through mistakes, praising effort and teaching executive functioning skills builds assets for a lifetime of successes.

-Debra Sussman, MA, LMFT #118835 – Licensed Marriage Family Therapist for Children, Adolescents & Families
+Debra Sussman, MA, LMFT – Licensed Marriage Family Therapist for Adults, Adolescents & Families